top of page

 Other Essential Coverages

-How to Reduce Slip-and-Fall Risks
+How to Reduce Slip-and-Fall Risks in Your Store

-Simple Risk Management Tips
+Practical Risk Management Tips

 • Place “wet floor” signs immediately after cleaning

-• Repair damaged flooring promptly
+• Repair cracks, loose tiles, or damaged flooring promptly

 FAQ